nemixu/Movies-Manager/README.md

 Wireframes for this projected were created using Balsamiq mockups.
 Each wireframe was created using mobile first and each sketchup was done prior to the building of the site to ensure fast workflow.
 Having done this provided me with drawings to work with whilst in the production phase and ensured I followed the exact steps and in return cut my production time in half.

+#### Database planning:

+As this was the first time working with databases and schemas I was unsure how to handle or tackle a project like this.
+My original plan for the database was to have a collection of Users: inside this document I would have username , email, password(hashed), and a unique id.
+After this I had a Favourites collection:  that had a list of favouirtes added by the user, which held title, year, poster, and imdbid code.
+After using this schema I found it to be problematic that If I added a user they would see all favouirtes as I did not declare a relationship between them.
+I made a change to the schema and then added an array inside of the Users document that would show the users favourites only which was fine and worked well for the purpose.
+An issue I then had was the relationship was still not valid as it was possible to duplicate the same movie favourite over and over instead of just calling the data already if it was once added to the database.

 #### Background: